dabamos/openadms-node/docs/openadms-node-modules.rst

         def process_observation(self, obs: Observation) -> Observation:
             return obs

-The (changed) Observation object has always to be returned to the calling routine.
+The (processed) Observation object has always to be returned to the calling routine.
 Please be aware that the function ``process_observation()`` runs already inside a Thread.